CHERNOBYL, FUKUSHIMA AND A REMARKABLE NUTRIENT

 Dr Yanagishawa and his colleagues immediately realised the huge importance of this study.
 They gave preventative doses of Vitamin C to emergency workers and followed them up closely.
 Despite the treatment, five out of sixteen emergency workers developed precancerous genetic changes.
 In response to this the Japanese doctors treated them with intravenous Vitamin C and other anti-oxidants such as selenium and alpha-lipoic acid.
 In every case the genetic changes returned to normal within two months.
 This was a first for science.

 The Japanese doctors had proved conclusively that Vitamin C and other anti-oxidants can not only prevent radiation damage but can reverse genetic damage brought about by radiation.
 It remains the only known way of preventing deaths in this situation.
 Suffice to say, this could make the difference between life and death in anyone exposed to large doses of radiation.
 It is also the story about the awesome power of a cheap and widely available nutrient.

-Realising the momentous implication of their discovery, the team sent out press releases to the media and government expecting a flood of enquiries.
+Realising the momentous implication of their discovery, the team sent out press releases to the media and government expecting a flood of inquiries.
 To their surprise there was no response; no one wanted to know.